 from those with a deep love of Our Lady of

-pilgrims and friends have made donations to the
+pilgrims and friends made donations to the

-Appeal and without this level of generosity we would
+Appeal and without this level of generosity we would have

-be struggling to pay the builders.
+been struggling to pay the builders.

 all sorts of ways that donations and legacies can be